-The work coach must follow the fail to attend process in the coronavirus guidance.
+Work coaches must follow the fail to attend process in the coronavirus guidance

-The work coach must undertake a pre-referral case conference with a team leader when:
+Work coaches must undertake a pre-referral case conference with a site leader when:

-good reason has not been accepted from the list of acceptable good reasons

-- they have been unable to contact the claimant - the claimant has already had three consecutive good reason decisions
+- good reason has not been accepted from the list of acceptable good reasons - they have been unable to contact the claimant - the claimant has already had three consecutive good reason decisions

-If it is agreed that a fail to attend sanction referral is appropriate, the following information must be included:
+Where it is agreed a fail to attend sanction referral is appropriate, the following information must be included:

-- · any information provided by the claimant
+- any information provided by the claimant

 - details of any complex needs

 - details of any health issues

 - pandemic (for example, Covid-19)

-The referral must also include details of the team leader case conference.
+The referral must also include details of the site leader case conference.

-The work coach must not make local decisions to impose a sanction.
+Work coaches must not make local decisions to impose a sanction.

-In all cases, subsequent appointments must only be booked by the work coach if contact is established with the claimant.
+In all instances, subsequent appointments must only be booked by work coaches if contact is established with the claimant.

-Making a Labour Market referral
+Making a labour market referral

-The work coach can accept good reason for fail to attend decisions locally - all other Labour Market considerations must be referred to a Labour Market decision maker for a decision.
+Work coaches can accept good reason for fail to attend decisions locally.

+All other labour market considerations must be referred to a Labour Market Decision Maker for a decision.

-Before a sanction referral is made, the work coach must ensure all relevant information is included.
+Before a sanction referral is made, work coaches must ensure all relevant information is included.

-When making a referral, the work coach must include the claimant's:
+When making a referral, work coaches must include the claimant's:

 - reasons for lack of work-related activity

-- · complex needs if appropriate
+- complex needs if appropriate

 - any underlying health conditions if appropriate

-The referral must also include details of the team leader case conference.
+The referral must also include details of the site leader case conference.

-Sanctions can only be imposed by a Labour Market decision maker.
-Under no circumstances should the work coach impose a sanction.
+Sanctions can only be imposed by a Labour Market Decision Maker.
+Under no circumstances, should work coaches impose a sanction.